-Joni Mitchell’s “Both Sides Now” is a deeply emotional and reflective song that has become one of her most cherished works.
-First appearing on her 1969 album Clouds, the song has resonated with generations of listeners for its poignant exploration of love, life, and self-awareness.
-Mitchell’s lyrics are a brilliant reflection on the shifting perspectives we gain as we grow older and experience the world through different lenses.
+Joni Mitchell’s “Both Sides Now” is a deeply emotional song that has become one of her most cherished works.
+First appearing on her 1969 album Clouds, the song has resonated with generations of listeners for its exploration of love, life, and self-awareness.
+Mitchellโs lyrics capture how our understanding changes as we experience more of the world.

 Whether you’re hearing the song for the first time or revisiting it with new understanding, its themes of disillusionment and acceptance still strike a powerful chord today.